 A review and meta analysis of randomized control trials was published in 2009.
 The results of these studies show increasing calcium intake from 400–500 mg per day to 1241 mg per day increases the amount of fecal fat.
 On average, the participants in the studies lost 5.2 g of fat in their stools!

 How to Maximize Calcium’s Fat-Burning Effect

-But here’s the thing; getting enough calcium from your diet alone can be tough.
-That’s why calcium supplements are a great way to reach your dietary allowance and reap those weight-loss benefits too — if you choose the right one.
+But here’s the thing: Getting enough calcium from your diet alone can be tough.
+The recommended total calcium intake for adults is 1000–1200 mg per day.
+But the average Western diet only provides approximately 500 mg of calcium daily.
+That’s why calcium supplements are a great way to reach your dietary allowance and help you reap those weight-loss benefits too — if you choose the right one.

 AlgaeCal Plus is a plant-based calcium supplement (all natural with no side effects) that provides all 12 of the other essential bone-supporting minerals.
 Plus, it contains 720 mg of calcium per serving — which leaves enough room for adding plenty of calcium-rich foods to your diet.